hamza-mohd/my-profile/README.md

-- 👋 Hi, I’m saxenamilan
+- 👋 Hi, I’m jamie p
 - 👀 I’m interested in open source and bringing my visual and design talents to bear on projects.
 - 🌱 I’m spend most of my time in Figma and tools other than GitHub, so be sure to find me in those tools.
 - 💞️ I’m looking to collaborate on projects that offer an intuitive user experience, but need help in separating the concern of too simple vs. too complex.
 There is a balance that needs to be struck.